devtoni/skylab-precourse/pasapalabra/README.md

 ### PASAPALABRA GAME

-Pasapalabra game is the last exercise for the pre-course of Skylab Coders Bootcamp.
+Pasapalabra game is the last exercise for the Skylab Coders Bootcamp pre-course.
 In this project we have had to apply the basics learned in the modules of Javascript, HTML and CSS.

 ## How it works